hazemalsaied/sensemaking-tools/README.md

 ## Topic Identification

-Jigsaw’s Sensemaker tools provide an option to identify the topics present in the comments.
+Sensemaker provides an option to identify the topics present in the comments.
 The tool offers flexibility to learn:

 * Top-level topics
 * Both top-level and subtopics